General State of the Market

 Claims of dissenting creditors may be modified without their consent if the recovery plan is approved by the required majority and ratified by the court.

-Dissenting creditors may oppose such ratification by showing that creditors were not treated equally or were left in a position worse than they would have been in in an insolvency scenario.
+Dissenting creditors may oppose such ratification by showing that creditors were not treated equally or were in a “creditors worse off” situation.

 Credits may be traded during the PER.

 The PA receives notice of the transfer and defines/updates the list of creditors accordingly.
 The PA may require additional information to ascertain the authenticity of the transfer.

 Upon the request of the PA, or on the court’s own motion, a PER or a PEVE concerning companies in a control or group relationship may be joined.
 In such cases, the same PA may be appointed over both.